 What options do you have how can we help?

 There are roughly 3,600,000 people in the UK, who are diagnosed with diabetes, and another 900,000 are estimated to be undiagnosed.
-The impact diabetes has on the day-to-day lives is hugely significant and those who suffer no how difficult it is to adapt their life to make sure they stay on top of their illness.
-Living a full and healthy life, with modern day medicines is very possible, but it’s the adaptations to lifestyle and diet that can have some of the biggest impacts.
+The impact diabetes can have on day-to-day life is hugely significant and diabetics know how important it is to adapt lifestyle and diet choices to make sure they stay on top of their illness.

-When it comes to drinking alcohol, for those who suffer with diabetes, it can be a treacherous task to navigate insulin and balancing blood sugar levels, whilst trying to enjoy a couple of drinks with friends and family or simply trying to discover a new favourite drink.
-What makes this task even harder is that there is still no nutritional information required on any alcoholic beverages within the UK making sugar consumption practically impossible for those trying to avoid needless impacts.
+For those who suffer from diabetes, drinking alcohol can be a treacherous task, having to navigate insulin and balancing blood sugar levels, whilst trying to enjoy a couple of drinks with friends and family or simply trying to discover a new favourite drink.
+What makes this task even harder is that there is still no nutritional information required on any alcoholic beverages within the UK, making sugar consumption practically impossible for those trying to be mindful of their consumption and avoid needless impacts.

 Nutrition details (per 125ml)